Anthony van Dyck: Printmaking

-Probably during his period in Antwerp after his return from Italy, van Dyck began his Iconography, which became a very large series of prints with half-length portraits of eminent contemporaries.
+Probably during his period in Antwerp after his return from Italy, van Dyck began his Iconographie, which became a very large series of prints with half-length portraits of eminent contemporaries.
 He produced drawings, and for eighteen of the portraits he himself etched the heads and main outlines of the figure, for an engraver to work up: "Portrait etching had scarcely had an existence before his time, and in his work it suddenly appears at the highest point ever reached in the art".

 He left most of the printmaking to specialists, who engraved after his drawings.
 His etched plates appear not to have been published until after his death, and early states are very rare.
 Most of his plates were printed after only his work had been done.
 Some exist in further states after engraving had been added, sometimes obscuring his etching.
 He continued to add to the series until at least his departure for England, and presumably added Inigo Jones whilst in London.

-The series was a great success, but was his only venture into printmaking; portraiture probably paid better, and he was constantly in demand.
+The series was a great success, but was his only venture into printmaking; portraiture probably paid better.
 At his death there were eighty plates by others, of which fifty-two were of artists, as well as his own eighteen.
 The plates were bought by a publisher; with the plates reworked periodically as they wore out they continued to be printed for centuries, and the series added to, so that it reached over two hundred portraits by the late 18th century.
 In 1851, the plates were bought by the Calcographie du Louvre.

-The Iconography was highly influential as a commercial model for reproductive printmaking; now forgotten series of portrait prints were enormously popular until the advent of photography: "the importance of this series was enormous, and it provided a repertory of images that were plundered by portrait painters throughout Europe over the next couple of centuries".
+The Iconographie was highly influential as a commercial model for reproductive printmaking; now forgotten series of portrait prints were enormously popular until the advent of photography: "the importance of this series was enormous, and it provided a repertory of images that were plundered by portrait painters throughout Europe over the next couple of centuries".
 Van Dyck's brilliant etching style, which depended on open lines and dots, was in marked contrast to that of the other great portraitist in prints of the period, Rembrandt, and had little influence until the 19th century, when it had a great influence on artists such as Whistler in the last major phase of portrait etching.
 Hyatt Mayor wrote: